New Young Greens committees elected | Chris Jarvis

 With a health crisis, an economic crisis and a climate crisis – we need a movement of radical young people pushing for a different world more than ever.
 The Young Greens will be a key part of that – and it’s an honour to be leading them for another year.

-Rawle will be joined in the co-chair position by Bristol based climate activist Lily Fitzgerald, who was elected in the second round of counting after receiving 96 first preference votes.
+Rawle will be joined in the co-chair position by Bristol based climate activist Lily Fitzgibbon, who was elected in the second round of counting after receiving 96 first preference votes.

 Elsewhere in the executive committee elections, Kelsey Trevett, Annabelle Van Dort and Sarah Sharp were all elected as non-portfolio officers in the first round of counting.
 All three were members of this year’s 30 under 30 programme – a training scheme run by the Young Greens.